Quality Control Analyst Salary

 Common Career Paths for Quality Control Analyst

-Quality Control Analysts who go on to become Medical Devices Quality Engineers may see their salaries climb quite a bit.
-Median pay for Medical Devices Quality Engineers is $69K annually.
-A Quality Control Analyst often moves on to become a Biotechnology Quality Control Analyst or a Quality Control Supervisor.
+Quality Control Analysts who transition into a Medical Devices Quality Engineer role may receive large pay increases as the latter position pays an average $69K per year.
+It is not uncommon for a Quality Control Analyst to continue on to become a Biotechnology Quality Control Analyst or a Quality Control Supervisor.

 Quality Control Analyst Job Listings